 What does getting an onlay involve?An onlay procedure usually requires two appointments.
 Your first appointment will include taking several highly accurate impressions (molds) that will be used to create your custom onlay and a temporary restoration.
 While the tooth is numb, the dentist will remove any decay and/or old filling materials.
 The space will then be thoroughly cleaned and carefully prepared, shaping the surface to properly fit an onlay restoration.
 A temporary filling will be applied to protect the tooth while your onlay is made by a dental laboratory.

 At your second appointment, your new onlay will be carefully and precisely cemented into place.
 A few adjustments may be necessary to ensure a proper fit and that your bite is comfortable.
-You will receive care instruction at the conclusion of your treatment.
+Also, at our Campbell dental office, Dr. Vandi will give the patients some care instruction at the conclusion of their treatment.
 Good oral hygiene practices, a proper diet, and regular dental visits will aid in the life of your new onlay.

 A composite (tooth colored) filling is used to repair a tooth that is affected by decay, cracks, fractures, etc. The decayed or affected portion of the tooth will be removed and then filled with a composite filling.
 There are many types of filling materials available, each with their own advantages and disadvantages.
 You and your dentist can discuss the best options for restoring your teeth.
 Composite fillings, along with silver amalgam fillings, are the most widely used today.
 Because composite fillings are tooth colored, they can be closely matched to the color of existing teeth, and are more aesthetically suited for use in front teeth or the more visible areas of the teeth.